cyberpau/tricera-bot/README.md

 # tricera-bot
-Vaadin + Springboot Chatbot for 3C (Concern, Cause, Countermeasure) and Lesson Learn
+Tri-C.E.R.A stands for 3C (Concern, Cause, Countermeasure) Enhanced Roadblock Assistant.
+It is a web chat bot created using Vaadin 13 and Springboot, that supports machine learning and 3Cs / Lessons Learned prediction.
+It can be a stand alone service or a companion app of AIDE (https://github.com/rsx-labs/aide-frontend).

 ## Prerequisites